Right to protest: In international law

 Many international treaties contain clear articulations of the right to protest.
 Such agreements include the 1950 European Convention on Human Rights, especially Articles 9 to 11; and the 1966 International Covenant on Civil and Political Rights, especially Articles 18 to 22.
 Articles 9 enunciates the "right to freedom of thought, conscience, and religion."
 Article 10 enunciates the "right to freedom of expression."
 Article 11 enunciates the "right to freedom of association with others, including the right to form and to join trade unions for the protection of his interests."
 However, in these and other agreements the rights of freedom of assembly, freedom of association, and freedom of speech are subject to certain limitations.
 For example, the International Covenant on Civil and Political Rights contains prohibitions on "propaganda of war" and advocacy of "national, racial or religious hatred"; and it allows the restriction of the freedom to assembly if it is necessary "in a democratic society in the interests of national security or public safety, public order, the protection of public health or morals or the protection of the rights and freedoms of others."
 (Articles 20 and 21) Different places have passed their own clarification of these rights.

 Protesting, however, is not necessarily violent or a threat to the interests of national security or public safety.
 Nor is it necessarily civil disobedience, when protesting does not involve violating the laws of the state.
 Protests, even campaigns of nonviolent resistance, or civil resistance, can often have the character (in addition to using nonviolent methods) of positively supporting a democratic and constitutional order.
 This can happen, for example, when such resistance arises in response to a military coup d'état; or in the somewhat similar case of a refusal of the state leadership to surrender office following defeat in an election.

-Campaigns

-In August 2022, Amnesty International launched a “Protect the Protest” campaign.
-It aims to expose the violations of the right to protest and support movements worldwide as they strive for positive change.